-Ubah Medical Academy, also known as UMA (ISD #4121) is located at 1600 Main Street, Hopkins, MN 55343.
-UMA is a public charter school Authorized by Pillsbury United Communities.
+Ubah Academy (ISD #4121) is located at 1600 Main Street, Hopkins, MN 55343.
+Ubah Academy is a public charter school Authorized by Pillsbury United Communities.
 The report submitted below fulfills the required data elements requested by our Authorizer, Pillsbury United Communities, in accordance with MN Statutes, section 124E.16 subd.
 2.

-Questions about the information provided or any aspects of the district can be addressed to: Mr. Faysal Ali, Director

-Ubah Academy 1600 Main Street

-Hopkins, MN 55343
+Questions about the information provided or any aspects of the district can be addressed to: Mr. Faysal Ali, Director Ubah Academy 1600 Main Street Hopkins, MN 55343 (952) 540-2942 Faysal.ali@umahs.org

-(952) 540-2942

-Faysal.ali@umahs.org